-‘Quite exceptional’ winter heatwave in UK sets new temperature records27/02/2019 - by the Climate Centre
+‘Quite exceptional’ winter heatwave in UK sets new temperature records

 The British Met Office today confirmed that new one-day temperature records for February and winter have been set for England, Wales and Scotland of 21.2, 20.8 and 18.3 degrees Celsius respectively.

 What’s been dubbed a “winter heatwave” also coincided with several wildfires around the country, especially a large blaze on moorland in West Yorkshire, but their precise cause has not been determined.

 Commenting on the high temperatures, Dr Friedericke Otto, Acting Director of the Environmental Change Institute at Oxford University, told the BBC: “I am very confident to say that there’s an element of climate change in these warm temperatures.

 “But climate change alone is not causing it.
 You have to have the right weather systems too.”